ucan-wg/invocation/README.md

 ### 3.1.1 Proofs

 The `prf` field MUST contain CIDs pointing to the UCANs that provide the authority to run these actions.
+The elements of this array MUST be sorted in ascending numeric order.
 Restricting the outmost UCANs to only the authority required for the current invocation is RECOMMENDED.

 ### 3.1.2 Version